 Firstly, I would like to take this opportunity to thank all clubs for their continued support across all areas of the Apprenticeship programme.

 LFE remains committed to providing the utmost support to apprentices and club staff as we further embed the Sporting Excellence Professional Standard and BTEC qualification.
-We take this opportunity to celebrate our consistently high achievement rates, together with the recent Outstanding Ofsted inspection.

-These achievements would not have been possible without the supportive attitude shown by club staff and is a glowing endorsement of the programme.
+Our consistently high achievement rates would not have been possible without the supportive attitude shown by club staff and is a glowing endorsement of the programme.
 The dedication of all staff involved in the day-to-day operation of the programme ensures we deliver the very best we can for our apprentice players year after year.

 LFE will continue to offer an extensive Personal Development, Life Skills and Transition programme to broaden opportunities, awareness and learning, to ensure that apprentices and clubs are viewed in a positive manner by those inside and outside the game.

 Support will continue for clubs having a PGAAC audit and we will arrange health and safety visits to ensure all clubs can meet the relevant health and safety requirements.

-I would also urge all clubs to continue to protect the integrity of the twoyear Scholarship Agreement signed by all apprentices by giving every young player equal access to the games programme and by allowing each player the opportunity to complete the full programme.
+I would also urge all clubs to continue to protect the integrity of the two-year Scholarship Agreement signed by all apprentices by giving every young player equal access to the games programme and by allowing each player the opportunity to complete the full programme.